Berymuch/Streamer.Bot/README.md

 >*To install these actions, simply drag and drop the .txt or .sb file you've chosen to download into the import window in streamer.bot.
 If this does not work or you are unable to do so, simply open the downloaded .txt or .sb file in any text editor and copypaste the hash into the streamer.bot import window.
 Enjoy!*

-This is a collection of ~200+ actions I've created and collected to support my Twitch channel!
+This is a collection of hundreds of actions I've created and collected to support my Twitch channel!
 It automates various components that I had previously relied on webserver-based bots for, and does so while running entirely locally from your computer.
 To install the actions, download the latest version and import it into streamer bot by dragging and dropping the text file into the import window or copying and pasting the hash into the import window.

 Additional files can be found in the action texts folder that support some of the functions present in the rest of the actions.
 Note that some rely on specific scenes/filters/sources to be present in OBS to function- these aspects of this bot will not work out of the box.